brootaylor/personal-dev-framework/README.md

 ### "cachebreaker"

 Appends a `cachebreaker` timestamp to `plugins.js`, `main.js` & `styles.css` which are all located in the `build` directory.
-Ensures the browser gets your latest CSS and JS.
+Ensures the browser gets the latest CSS and JS.

 ```js
 cachebreaker: {